ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The interpretation of a Message to be sent is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection’s transport properties.
-For example, a Message may be a single datagram for UDP Connections; or an HTTP Request for HTTP Connections.
+For example, a Message could be the payload of a single datagram for a UDP Connection; or an HTTP Request for an HTTP Connection.

 Some transport protocols can deliver arbitrarily sized Messages, but other protocols constrain the maximum Message size.
 Applications can query the